iStudLion/Conditionals/README.md

 # Where this would be useful
 Conditional would be useful for developers that want their plugins to be fully customizable.
 By using PlaceholderAPI or any other placeholder plugins to parse placeholders before the condition is parsed.
-<br>Click [here](https://github.com/iStudLion/RunicCore/blob/master/custom_items.yml#L18) to see how I used it inside my config.
+Click [here](https://github.com/iStudLion/RunicCore/blob/master/custom_items.yml#L18) to see how I used it inside my config or just look at the other example I provided below.

 ```java
 	String condition = "\"%player_name%\" == \"Notch\""; // this would be a string from your config